-Each scenario shows how to build the board, and where to place airplanes and ships.
-The scenario may include reinforcements and indicates on which turn airplanes arrive, and in which zone of the board.
+Each scenario shows how to build the board, and how to place planes and ships.
+The scenario may include reinforcements and indicates on which turn, which planes and in which zone of the board they arrive.
 Reinforcements are always placed at the end of the indicated turn.